awsdocs/amazon-rds-user-guide/doc_source/AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.md

 Amazon RDS uses the PostgreSQL DB engines' streaming replication functionality to create a special type of DB cluster called an Aurora Read Replica for a source PostgreSQL DB instance\.
 Updates made to the source PostgreSQL DB instance are asynchronously replicated to the Aurora Read Replica\.

-We recommend using this functionality to migrate from a PostgreSQL DB instance to an Aurora PostgreSQL DB cluster by creating an Aurora Read Replica of your source PostgreSQL DB instance\.
+We recommend using this functionality to migrate from an Amazon RDS PostgreSQL DB instance to an Aurora PostgreSQL DB cluster by creating an Aurora Read Replica of your source PostgreSQL DB instance\.
 When the replica lag between the PostgreSQL DB instance and the Aurora Read Replica is 0, you can promote the Aurora Read Replica to be a standalone Aurora PostgreSQL DB cluster which can accept write loads\.
 Be prepared for migration to take a while, roughly several hours per terabyte \(TB\) of data\.
 While the migration is in progress, your Amazon RDS PostgreSQL instance will accumulate Write Ahead Log Segments \(WAL\)\.
 You should make sure your Amazon RDS instance has sufficient storage capacity for these segments\.

 For a list of regions where Aurora is available, see [Availability for Amazon Aurora PostgreSQL](Aurora.AuroraPostgreSQL.md#Aurora.AuroraPostgreSQL.Availability)\.